bundlewrap/bundlewrap/doc/actions.rst

 ``expected_return_code``
 ++++++++++++++++++++++++

 Defaults to ``0``.
 If the return code of your command is anything else, the action is considered failed.
+You can also set this to ``None`` and any return code will be accepted.

 |